pantheon-systems/documentation/source/content/guides/decoupled/overview/05-build-hooks.md

 integration: [--]
 ---

-Build Hooks allow you to quickly trigger a build when you update the content in your content management system (CMS).
+Build Hooks allow you to trigger a build automatically when you update the content in your content management system (CMS).
 You can use Build Hooks for your Front-End site if your CMS is hosted on Pantheon or hosted elsewhere.

 Your Pantheon Front-End site will rebuild and include your new content when a Build Hook is triggered.
 Each Build Hook you generate has a unique URL.